brookembell/forced-labor/README.md

-# Tufts Repository
+# Forced Labor Repository
-This repo contains projects that I conducted at Tufts University.
+This repo contains code and data for research projects on forced labor.